microsoft/playwright/docs/out/api/class-elementhandle.md

   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](api/class-browsercontext.md#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](api/class-page.md#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]>

-Returns the element satisfies the `state`.
+Returns when the element satisfies the `state`.

 Depending on the `state` parameter, this method waits for one of the [actionability](./actionability.md) checks to pass.
 This method throws when the element is detached while waiting, unless waiting for the `"hidden"` state.
 * `"visible"` Wait until the element is [visible](./actionability.md#visible).